 At inference time, the text is generated in an auto-regressive manner, where we insert multiple [MSK] tokens after the [CLS] token and predict tokens to replace [MSK]tokens one by one unidirectionally until the prediction is [EOS] or all the [MSK] tokens are predicted.

-\subsection{Conditional Optimized Sparse (COS) Attention Mask}
+\subsubsection{Conditional Optimized Sparse (COS) Attention Mask}

 One challenge in generating responses for dialog-based embodied tasks is effectively modeling the long input image sequence, reducing the redundancy in the repetitive images but keeping the critical details.
-To this end, we introduce a Conditional Optimized Sparse (COS) attention mask for the multimodal transformer, as shown in Figure~\ref{fig:figure2}.
+To this end, we introduce a Conditional Optimized Sparse (COS) attention mask for the multi-modal transformer, as shown in Figure~\ref{fig:figure2}.
 The mask can be divided into three row sections, corresponding to in what range the embeddings for input inquiry, the response generated, input image sequence can attend to, respectively.
 The first row section shows that the language embedding (LE) for input inquiry can attend to itself and the input visual embedding (VE).
 The second row section means the LE for the generated response can attend to the VE and all the previous LE, allowing unidirectional text generation \cite{devlin2018bert}.
 The third row section indicates that the VE can attend to partial itself and the LE of input inquiry.
 Especially, instead of being fulling binary and pre-defined, a learnable conditional mask $C$ that is non-binary and sparse is adopted in the third row section of the COS attention mask, controlling the self-attention of the VE. $C$ is conditioned on VE, and the mapping is modeled by:

 where $\sigma(x) = \frac{1}{1+e^{-x}}$ and $f$ is a multi-layer perceptron.
 In this way, our COS attention mask uses a conditional optimizing strategy that optimizes the attention mask based on the image sequence.
-Additionally, in order to let the transformer attend to the specific details of the VE that are most relevant to the task, we enforce $C$ to be sparse, letting the VE to sparsely attend to itself using a sparsity loss \cite{lin2022swinbert}:

-where $\lambda$ is a regularization hyperparameter and $C_{i,j}$ is the value of the learnable conditional mask $C$.
 As a result, COS attention mask enables better encoding and understanding of long visual input and improves the response generation result.

-\subsection{Response Preprocessing with Parse by Step}
+\subsubsection{Response Preprocessing with Parse by Step}